MassResistance: Same-sex marriage

 MassResistance has always maintained staunch opposition to same-sex marriage.
 In its booklet, What same-sex 'marriage' has done to Massachusetts, Camenker characterizes acceptance of same-sex marriage as "a hammer to force the acceptance and normalization of homosexuality on everyone".
 The organization objects to schools teaching children that same-sex marriages are a normal part of society.
 They cite "radical" activist judges and "cowardly" politicians as factors in the increasing acceptance of same-sex marriage, and warn the public to fight back.

 Massachusetts has permitted same-sex marriage since 2004, and MassResistance has continued to oppose it through political activism.
 In October 2008, MassResistance mounted a petition campaign for a ballot referendum to reinstate a recently repealed 1913 law to deny Massachusetts marriage licenses to same-sex couples who reside in states that do not recognize same-sex marriage.
 It failed to gather a sufficient number of signatures.

+In June 2024, Uncloseted Media published a multi-part investigative series examining MassResistance's tactics, messaging, and outreach efforts.
+The series highlighted the group's use of emotionally charged rhetoric and graphic imagery in educational materials, as well as their connections with other far-right organizations in the U.S. and abroad.
+One article also detailed the group's attempts to influence school board elections and public comment sessions by mobilizing affiliated activists to flood local meetings with scripted talking points.

+The reporting prompted responses from civil rights organizations, with the Human Rights Campaign (HRC) calling it “a disturbing but critical exposé” on the strategies used to undermine LGBTQ+ protections in education.